 Suing the Hospital or Practice

-Often, these doctors have lost their license after a sexual assault of a patient.
+Often, these doctors have lost their licenses after a sexual assault of a patient.
 They may have multiple claims and their malpractice insurance may have lapsed.
 More often than not, the medical practice or hospital is a potential defendant because they knew or should have known of the potential for a sexual assault.
 We have a case now where the medical provider required the doctor to have a chaperone because of prior complaints.
-Setting aside the issue of why a doctor who needs a chaperone continue to remain employed in the first place, the healthcare provider did not enforce the chaperone requirement.
+Setting aside the issue of why a doctor who needs a chaperone remained employed in the first place, the healthcare provider did not enforce the chaperone requirement.
 This makes them responsible for the harm that was caused.